bedrocklinux/bedrocklinux-website/markdown/1.0beta3/progress.md

 to create user-facing commands that transparently redirect to the appropriate stratum's instance.
-However, `#!` executables lose `argv[0]` and these scripts were found to be unsuitable situations which leverage `argv[0]`.
+However, `#!` executables lose `argv[0]` and these scripts were found to be unsuitable in situations which leverage `argv[0]`.
 A new binary executable was created to fulfill this role while retaining `argv[0]`:
 `bouncer`.

-Modifying bouncer's internal content to indicate the desired stratum/command, as is done with the `#!` scripts, may be unwise.
+Modifying bouncer's internal content - compiled executable binary - to indicate the desired stratum/command, as is done with the `#!` scripts, may be unwise.
 Instead, `bouncer` checks its own `user.bedrock.stratum` and `user.bedrock.localpath` extended filesystem attributes to determine which stratum/executable to redirect to, then executes `strat` with the appropriate flags.

 ## {id="crossfs"} crossfs (previously: brp) (completion: 95%)